Additional learning needs and disabilities

-We’re committed to equality of opportunity and encourage applications from as diverse range of applicants as possible.
-We recognise that disabilities are of a diverse nature and don’t tolerate discrimination on the basis of disability.
+We're committed to equality of opportunity and encourage applications from as diverse range of applicants as possible.
 We comply with the Equality Act 2010 and the amendments to the Act.

 When you're offered a place to study here, we'll invite you to discuss any additional needs and support you may need to complete your course, with a dedicated member of our team.
 Additional learning needs can arise from a range of conditions including:

 - Specific learning difficulties such as Dyslexia or Dyspraxia

 - Mental health conditions

 Please feel free to get in touch with us to discuss your needs, even if your condition falls outside the categories above.

 To find out more or ask a question please call us on 0203 441 1303 or email firstname.lastname@example.org.